hashicorp/terraform-website/content/source/docs/cloud/guides/recommended-practices/part3.3.html.md

 Assign workspace ownership and permissions to teams.

 Terraform Cloud supports granular team permissions for each workspace.
-For complete information about the available permissions, see [the Terraform Cloud permissions documentation.](/docs/cloud/users-teams-organizations/permissions.html) <!-- permissions -->
+For complete information about the available permissions, see [the Terraform Cloud permissions documentation.](/docs/cloud/users-teams-organizations/permissions.html)

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 Most workspaces will give access to multiple teams with different permissions.